ArasLabs/collab-folders/Import/READ_ME.txt

 =========================
 	(1) Start the Aras Packing "Import Tool" and login as "admin".

-	The imports will require multiple steps that need to be run extactly in the sequence listed below.
+	The imports will require multiple steps that need to be run exactly in the sequence listed below.
 Use option MERGE for all steps !!!

 	1-Other Dependent Packages:
 		Select this manifest File "…\1-Other Dependent Packages\1-Common Utilties v2-1 (partial)\imports (admin).mf"